glassnotes/CPEN-400Q/README.md

 * 07 - Expectation values; introducing the VQC
 * 08 - Hands-on with the variational quantum classifier
 * 09 - The quantum Fourier transform (QFT)
+* 10 - The QFT and quantum phase estimation

 ## Resources